I loved it.

 Twister was a very intense movie.
 Iv'e watched it many many times.
 I would recommend it to people who havnt seen it.
 Great movie!

-Barry's Response Thanks Ian.
-It was an entertaining piece, for sure.
-It had that certain charm that the ol' Speilberg/Crichton combo provides.
-They've done it before and could do it again successfully.
+Barry's Response Thank you, Ian.
+I enjoyed it, for sure.
+It had that Speilberg/Crichton charm.
+They've done it before and can do it again.

-I'd like to see a film-version of State of Fear.
-One of the most interesting things Michael Crichton has written was included as an appendix to State of Fear.
+I'd like to see a movie version of State of Fear.
+As an appendix to State of Fear, Michael Crichton wrote one of his best things.

-After the war, nobody seemed to remember this campaign, or least remember supporting it.
-Why would they?
-There was no real science behind it.
-In its glory, though, eugenics was the biggest bandwagon ever.
-He goes on to cite another example of this type of movement involving agriculture and seed processing, which led to policy changes and human deaths in Russia.
+Nobody seems to remember this campaign after the war, or at least remembers supporting it.
+Why would they do that?
+It wasn't backed by science.
+In its glory, eugenics was the biggest thing ever.
+In Russia, another example of this type of movement led to policy changes and human deaths.

 Now What

-In the 2000's, we have seen this type of movement build up again.
-The universities, celebrities, legislators and other supporters are there and critical supporters suppressed.
-The science is sketchy at best.
-Crichton notes that retired academics, the ones with no personal stake the matter, have voiced the greatest amount of criticism of
+This type of movement has grown up again in the 2000s.
+Universities, celebrities, legislators, and other supporters are there, and critical supporters are suppressed.
+At best, the science is sketchy.
+Crichton notes that retired academics, the ones with no personal stake the matter, have voiced the greatest amount of criticism of global warming.

 And the Wikipedia page on eugenics at: https://en.wikipedia.org/wiki/Eugenics